-- 1. lead and coordinate the activities of the European Observatory on the Supply of Medical Radioisotopes; - 2. continuously monitor the needs for HEU and HALEU for the production of medical radioisotopes and for fuelling research reactors; - 3. undertake measures that facilitate future supply of high-enriched uranium (HEU); - 4. explore, assess and propose ways to ensure supply of high-assay low-enriched uranium (HALEU) for production of medical radioisotopes and as fuel for research reactors; - 5. explore ways of monitoring and forecasting the supply of a wide range of radioisotopes, as foreseen in the SAMIRA action plan; - 6. encourage (particularly in the context of the Euratom Research and Training programme) projects to secure fuel supply for research reactors and the production of medical radioisotopes.
+- 1. lead and coordinate the activities of the European Observatory on the Supply of Medical Radioisotopes; - 2. undertake measures that facilitate supply of high-enriched uranium (HEU) until full conversion of the reactors and processes using it1; - 3. explore, assess, and propose ways to ensure future supply of high-assay low-enriched uranium (HALEU) for production of medical radioisotopes and as fuel for research reactors1, based on the conclusions of the last working group report dedicated to the safety of supply of HALEU, as published by ESA in July 2022; - 4. explore ways of monitoring and forecasting the supply of a wide range of radioisotopes1.